Developer Day

 • 6 global locations (San Jose, Lehi, New York City, Bucharest, San Francisco, Noida)

-• Reaching 44% of our developers
+• 44% of our developer population reached

 • 166+ showcases and breakouts

-• 95% reported increased connection
+• 95% reported increased connection to developer community

 Designing the Experience